keymanapp/keyman/mac/README.md

    you generated from Keychain and copy its SHA-1 fingerprint.
 You'll need to remove spaces from between the hex pairs; you'll use this in step 3.

 2. Determine the Apple ID details in order to run a build.
-You'll need to create an App-Specific Password at https://appleid.apple.com/ and use this.
+You may wish to create an App-Specific Password at https://appleid.apple.com/ and use this.
 Your Shortname will be either your 10-digit Team Identifier or a shortname that can be extracted with the following command: